How does it work?

 The SPORTident timing system is an important safety feature of the event and when runners download their dibber at the end of the day we will be able to check that everybody has safely returned.

 All controls will be marked with a white and orange orienteering kite as shown in the picture above.

 Lost or broken dibbers

 Occasionally runners lose or even break their dibbers.
 In that case let us know at the overnight camp or the finish and we will try to ‘fix’ your results through the dibber download from your partner or we will rely on your honesty in telling us which checkpoints you have visited.

 We are sorry but we will have to charge you £35 for any broken or lost dibbers so please take care of them!

-All runners will get a Harvey’s 1:40,000 event map each at the start of Day 1 and this map is to be used for the duration of the event, i.e. there will be no map issue on Day 2.
-Whilst the map is plastic coated to keep it waterproof it is not indestructible so you therefore need to ensure you look after it!
+All runners will get a Harvey’s 1:30,000 event map each at the start and this map.
+Whilst the map is strong and water resistant it is not indestructible so you therefore need to ensure you look after it!
 You may wish to bring your own plastic map case or a sealed map bag to protect it further.
-The map will be approximately size A3.
+The map will be approximately be A3 size.

 A Master Map of the competition area (without controls) will be available to view at registration.
 The Master Map will also show any relevant map corrections and event notes.